ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 The key features for the IBM {{site.data.keyword.powerSys_notm}} Private Cloud are as follows:

 * **Easy management and automation interfaces**: You can easily manage your {{site.data.keyword.powerSys_notm}} resources by using GUI, CLI, API, or Terraform interfaces.
-* **Bring your own image**: You can bring your own custom IBM AIX, Linux&reg;, or IBM i<!--Q2--> image that is tested and deployed.
+* **Bring your own image**: You can bring your own custom IBM AIX, Linux&reg;, or IBM i image that is tested and deployed.
 Currently, the supported images include the following operating system images:
     * IBM AIX 7.2, or later
-    * IBM i 7.3, or later and IBM i COR [^1] <!-- Q2 -->
+    * IBM i 7.3, or later and IBM i COR [^1]
     * Red Hat Enterprise Linux (RHEL)
     * SUSE Linux Enterprise Server (SLES)
     * Red Hat Enterprise Linux CoreOS (RHCOS) for OpenShift Container Platform